To schedule an activity please email us at [email protected]

 Created by Sean Lawton

 The students learn what they’ve been taught in school isn’t necessarily the truth!
 They experience simple mathematical “facts” being turned on their heads by changing the context in which they appear.
-Through kinesthetic activities and manipulatives including balloons and special clocks, they see that 2+2 isn’t always 4, that triangles aren’t what they thought they were, that some squares have negative area, and that it is possible to divide by 0.
+Through kinesthetic activities and manipulatives including balloons and special clocks, they see that 2+2 isn’t always 4, that triangles aren’t what they thought they were, that cutting a strip of paper in half does not necessarily disconnect it, that some squares have negative area, and that it is possible to divide by 0.

 Prerequisites: